segasai/rvspecfit/README.md

 ## Preparation of PHOENIX library

-The preparation requires several steps (you can see other examples of these steps in the surveys/sdss/make_sdss.sh script in the repo)>
+The preparation requires several steps (you can several examples of these steps in the surveys folder, i.e surveys/sdss/make_sdss.sh surveys/desi/make_desi.sh)

 * Creating a PHOENIX file sqlite database that will be used in the processing (you only need to do this step once)